-- [National Collaborative for Disability and Technology](http://www.ncdt.org/) - site tagline is "200+ People With Disabilities And Engineers Working Together To Develop And Evaluate Accessible Technology."
+The National Collaborative for Disability and Technology site tagline is "200+ People With Disabilities And Engineers Working Together To Develop And Evaluate Accessible Technology."

 - Beyond Compliance: A Roundtable Conversation (Emily Nusbaum and Tom Merrell)

-Description: This roundtable conversation will focus on supports and structures that faculty and staff need to use principles of UDL and develop a culture of access at USF.
+Description: This roundtable conversation focused on supports and structures that faculty and staff need to use principles of UDL and develop a culture of access at USF.

-"Teaching All Students: Universal Design for Learning in the College Classroom" Description: This presentation will introduce key concepts from Universal Design for Learning and its application on a college campus.
-Faculty will come away with UDL strategies that they can immediately incorporate into their classes to increase accessibility for all students.
+"Teaching All Students: Universal Design for Learning in the College Classroom" Description: This presentation introduced key concepts from Universal Design for Learning and its application on a college campus.
+Faculty came away with UDL strategies that they could immediately incorporate into their classes to increase accessibility for all students.

 Presenter: Beth A. Myers, Ed.D.
 Dr. Beth Myers is the Executive Director of the Taishoff Center for Inclusive Higher Education at Syracuse University.
 She is also The Lawrence B. Taishoff Professor of Inclusive Education, teaching in the Inclusive Elementary and Special Education Program.
 Beth holds degrees in elementary education, special education, and literacy from St. Joseph’s University in Philadelphia and her doctorate from the Graduate School of Education at the University of Pennsylvania.
 Professor Myers taught in the Lower Merion School District in Pennsylvania and helped to create a best-practice inclusive program there.
 Beth holds a dual appointment with the Kelberman Center for Autism Services as Director of Special Projects.
 She has provided school consultations for students and staff development to over 60 school districts.
 Additionally, Professor Myers has been the faculty liaison to the Syracuse City School District for the SUITR Program, a Masters Residency program in urban special education.